 They hang, clinging on to the honey coloured façade.
 They gaze down at us mere mortals as we walk down the streets that our fathers walked down and their fathers before them.
 They have a proud air about them.
 They know that they will outlive us, they know that the next generation of human beings will be here, as am I.

 Around me, the heaving mass of humanity moves as if one collective organism.
-Some constituent parts of this entity spin off and disappear into side streets, eager to make an appointment or to visit some planned destination.
+Some constituent parts of this entity disappear into side streets, eager to make an appointment or to visit some planned destination.
 Few people look up.
 Few notice the careful and watchful gaze of the Maltese balconies along Republic Street in the island’s capital of Valletta.
 Seen, but unseen, the balconies continue fulfilling their own destiny and ignore us back.

 There are balconies that make the Italianate facades what they are across the grand palazzos that the Italian knights breathed life into.
 There are sombre ones that have not aged as well as the others.
 These balconies are not as wide – it is as if they are trying to recede into the building, ashamed of their being so plain, like teenage girls at a school party.
 They grudgingly accept their corrugated iron roof and wear it uncomfortably.
 Around them, electrical cables, signs of modern life, snake their way through and around every orifice.
 The present seems to have no respect for their past and the violation of this is plain for all to see.